flipacholas/Architecture-of-consoles/articles/sega-saturn.md

 {{< /figure_img >}}

 {{% inner_markdown %}}
-So far we've been using single quadrilaterals to form sprites or background layers.
-But what if we grab multiple primitives and arrange them to form a more complex figure?
+So far we've been using individual regular quadrilaterals to form sprites and/or background layers.
+But what if we group multiple irregular primitives and arrange them to form a more complex figure?
 This is how 3D models come to fruition.

+To put it in simple terms, classic 2D consoles like the [Super Nintendo]({{< ref "super-nintendo" >}}) arranges its graphics (backgrounds and sprites) in quasi-rectangular areas.
+In some cases, such as with [Mode 7]({{< ref "super-nintendo#unique-features" >}}), programmers can supply a rotation matrix to apply transformations over some of these areas.
+The Saturn, by contrast, allows to define 4-point quadrilaterals with arbitrary angles between their edges (Sega calls them 'distorted sprites').
+Then, the VDPs' texture mapping capabilities paint the quadrilateral's area with a texture, the latter is scaled to conform to the polygon's shape.

-In a nutshell, the CPUs and SCU are tasked with formulating a 3D world and project it in a 2D space.
+In terms of operations needed with a 3D game, the CPUs and SCU are assigned with formulating a 3D world and project it in a 2D space.
 Then, both VDPs are commanded to render it, apply effects and finally broadcast it on TV.
 {{% /inner_markdown %}}

 {{< /tab >}}